Help in an emergency

 "I am currently a Travel and Tourism undergraduate at Huddersfield University.

 "I became a blood donor because my uncle has had many operations which have required him needing blood.

 Also, I am O Negative and know how rare and valuable this blood type is for the NHS.

 "I’m so glad my blood was potentially used to save the life of someone involved in something so horrific."

 Help us to save lives.
-Register as a blood donor today.
+Sign up to give blood today.